tulliolo/lightstack/README.md

 ### Install Web Interface

 A WEB UI has been added to manage stacks.
 This is for now installed into the host system.
 Installing the web UI does not interfere with command line interface.
+So you can decide to use it or not based on your skills and preferences.

 To install the web UI, run: